Baker-IGM/IGME-110/exercises/critiqueExercise/designCritiqueExercise.md

 ## Deliverables

-1. The initial versioin of your poster.

-2. Create a process document that includes the following components:
+Create a process document that includes the following components:

 -   A description of the process you used to create your cover, make sure to address the design goals
 -   An explanation of how the critique process shaped your revisions.
 -   Your critique notes for each of the covers your group reviewed

 Submit all of three files to the `Exercise - Critique` assignments dropbox in myCourses by the assigned due date.